Nehemie Kankolongo

-Nehemie Kankolongo (born April 4, 1992) is a Canadian football linebacker for the Edmonton Eskimos of the Canadian Football League (CFL).
-He was originally signed as an undrafted free agent by the Saskatchewan Roughriders on May 27, 2015.
+Nehemie Kankolongo (born April 4, 1992) is a Canadian former professional football linebacker who played in the Canadian Football League (CFL).
+He played college football for the Wyoming Cowboys.

+Professional career

+Kankolongo was signed as an undrafted free agent by the Saskatchewan Roughriders on May 27, 2015.
 After one season with the Roughriders, he was released during the 2016 training camp and was subsequently signed by the BC Lions on June 20, 2016.
 Kankolongo played in 13 games with the Lions, but was released at the team's training camp on June 10, 2017.
-He played college football with the Wyoming Cowboys.
+In 2017, he dressed in two games for the Winnipeg Blue Bombers, four games for the Montreal Alouettes, and one game for the Edmonton Eskimos.